Father and son advised on opposite sides of Bristol-Celgene deal

 The Gartins were just two of many bankers advising Bristol-Myers Squibb and Celgene, within their teams and among other investment banks involved.

-While Morgan Stanley was the lead financial adviser to Bristol-Myers Squibb, Evercore Inc (EVR.N) and Dyal Co LLC also advised it, according to the statement announcing the deal.
-The lead financial adviser to Celgene was JPMorgan Chase & Co (JPM.N), and Citigroup acted as an adviser alongside it.
+While Morgan Stanley was the lead financial adviser to Bristol-Myers Squibb, Evercore Inc and Dyal Co LLC also advised it, according to the statement announcing the deal.
+The lead financial adviser to Celgene was JPMorgan Chase & Co , and Citigroup acted as an adviser alongside it.